 The City of Portland is one of the largest employers in town.
 And it’s looking for passionate, qualified candidates to help our community grow and thrive.

 The City is hiring today and wants to hear from people of all backgrounds.

 We’re back in the Mac’s List studio.
 I’m talking with Lisa Lewis this week.

-She’s the CEO of Lisa Lewis Careers.
+She’s the CEO of Career Clarity.
 She joins us today from Boulder, Colorado.

 Lisa, our topic this week is how to rebrand yourself when changing careers and before the break, you were talking about the importance of telling what you called, “Soul Stories,” not goal stories and you described the elements that make up a soul story.

 Can you share with our listeners an example of what that might sound like or perhaps a story that a client has shared with you?